matto-mercury/ghast/README.md

 ### Medium term
 - figure out how to work nicely with datetimes, if needed
+ - it would be handy to have a "how long has this been running?" piece for in-progress runs and "how long it took" info for completed runs

 ### Longer term
 - oauth2 support